johnvilsack/python-notes/docs/about-uv.md

 ## What is uv?

-A single tool that manages Python for you.
-No more juggling multiple programs.
+One tool that manages Python.
+No juggling.

 ## Why Not Just Install Python?